erikandersson96/first-milestone/README.md

 * To be accessible on all devices.

-### Userstories
+### User Stories

-* A users perspective: I want to easily understand the purpose of the website.
+* A user's perspective: I want to easily understand the purpose of the website.
-* A users perspective: I want the website to be easily navigated between all pages.
+* A user's perspective: I want the website to be easily navigated between all pages.
-* A users perspective: I want the website to offer a clean look.
+* A user's perspective: I want the website to offer a clean look.
-* A users perspective: I wish that the website offers a easy to understand contact form.
+* A user's perspective: I wish that the website offers a easy to understand contact form.

 ---